What’s the Difference Between Criminology and Criminal Justice

 What is Criminology?

+Are criminology and criminal justice the same?
+Not exactly.
 Criminology covers the study of crime and the “why” behind it.

 Within the field of criminology, there are various specialty areas.
 For instance, at CSFS, students may select concentrations in Criminal Behavior, Conflict Resolution and Crisis Management, and Victimology.
 Those who study criminology may pursue careers in a variety of settings, including law enforcement training and education, consulting, security training, public policy, and corrections.